WASdev/sample.swagger/docs/Using-WDT.md

 ###### Import Maven projects into WDT

+These instructions are written for WDT 17.0.0.2 or later that has improved Maven project integration.

 1. In the Git Repository view, expand the sample repo to see the "Working Tree" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Maven -> Existing Maven Projects*